reeteshz/OSPF-Network-Design/README.md

   - It contains a class to represent the link between two routers in the network.

  `network.txt`
-  - It contains pairs of router which indicate linkage between them followed the time of data transmission between them
+  - It contains pairs of routers which indicate linkage between them followed the time of data transmission between them

     ````
     <source> <destination> <transmission time>